Subcontracting Invoicing in France 2026: VAT Reverse Charge in Construction, Mandatory Mentions and the 1975 Subcontracting Act

 11. Our Analysis: Most Frequent Errors Seen in Practice#

-- Missing "Autoliquidation" mention: Invoice is non-compliant; deduction may be challenged in a VAT audit.
+- Missing "Autoliquidation" mention: the invoice is non-compliant; the deduction may be challenged in a VAT audit even when all other obligations are met.
+This is one of the easiest errors to catch in pre-audit reviews.

-- Failure to obtain acceptance: Subcontractor loses its direct action against the project owner.
+- Failure to obtain acceptance: the subcontractor loses its direct action against the project owner.
+When the main contractor fails, the subcontractor becomes an ordinary unsecured creditor and rarely recovers more than a fraction of its claim.

-- Invoicing software not configured: Must create a specific "BTP subcontracting — reverse charge" invoice type.
+- Invoicing software not configured: Sage, EBP, Pennylane, Evoliz, Quickbooks and others must be set up to create a specific "BTP subcontracting — reverse charge" invoice template, otherwise the standard template populates a VAT line by default.

 12. What the Tax Authority Examines#